8 Best Cafés & Specialty Coffee Shops in Madrid

 A beloved Malasaña outpost that recently expanded to a second location in Chamberí, Toma Café serves excellent specialty coffee at reasonable prices.
 They roast their own beans right here in Madrid and even offer hard-to-find (at least in Spain) options like cold brew and filter coffee.

 If you’re ready to take your love of coffee to the next level, Toma also offers workshops in a training center near their original Malasaña location.
-And if you find yourself missing their flavorsome coffees long after you’ve left Madrid, fear not—you can even order their coffee online.
+If you find yourself missing their flavorsome coffees long after you’ve left Madrid, fear not—you can even order their coffee online.

 Wooden counter against a wall with two wooden chairs in front and a cup of coffee on top, with coffee-themed decor on the above wall.